Skip to content

 Data must be used ethically, for research that delivers clear public benefit.

-For access to data to be granted, researchers need to demonstrate that their proposal is an appropriate and that a suitable authority has considered their ethical use of the data, that it will deliver clear public benefits and that they will publish their results to enable use, scrutiny, and further research.
+For access to data to be granted, researchers need to demonstrate that their proposal has been peer reviewed and that a suitable authority has considered their use of the data to be ethical.
+Researchers must also publish their results to enable use, scrutiny, and further research.

 This is a key component of The Five Safes framework, a set of principles which enable data services to provide safe research access to data.
 These principles relate to data, projects, people, settings, and outputs.